Shopify/job-iteration/guides/argument-semantics.md

 ParameterizedJob.perform_later(name: "Jane", email: "jane@host.example")
 ```

-Note that you cannot use `ruby2_keywords` at present.
+Note that you cannot use `ruby2_keywords` at present, and the keyword arguments syntax is not supported in `each_iteration` / `build_enumerator`.

 ### Jobs with both positional and keyword arguments

 Jobs with keyword arguments will have the keyword arguments available to both `build_enumerator` and `each_iteration`, but these arguments come packaged into a Hash in both cases.
-You will need to `fetch` or `[]` your parameter from the `Hash` you get passed in:
+You will need to `fetch` or `[]` your parameter from the `Hash` you get passed in.
+Positional arguments get passed first and "unsplatted" (not combined into an array), the `Hash` containing keyword arguments comes after:

 ```ruby
 class HighlyConfigurableGreetingJob < ActiveJob::Base